 19th and 20th century US, cultural history, history of technology

 Michael O'Malley is the author of Keeping Watch: A History of American Time, and Face Value: the Entwined History of Race and Money in America.
 Keeping Watch explores the transition from natural to mechanical sources for time, and the invention of standard time and daylight saving.
-Face Value is a history of the ways Americans argued about the subject of money and value.
+Face Value is a history of the ways Americans argued about race when they argued about the subject of money and value.
 O'Malley is also co-editor of a collection of essays, The Cultural Turn in US History: Past, Present, and Future.

 O'Malley helped establish the Roy Rosenzweig Center for History and New Media at GMU, and was one of the early pioneers in the use of digital media.
 He has published and presented on web design for historians and remains active in the field.

 Other research interests include the history of American music, the technology of sound recording, and the trajectory of eugenics in the 20th century.
 Surprisingly, the State of Virginia has declared him to be "colored."

 His most recent book, forthcoming from the University of Chicago Press, is a biography of Francis O'Neill, an immigrant who rose to be chief of the Chicago Police and who was obsessed with defining and collecting Irish folk music.
 It's provisionally titled Policing the Jig: Francis O'Neill an the Invention of Irish Music

 He is currently researching a book about about the relationship between history and genealogy, focusing on the career of Walter Plecker, who declared his ancestors to be colored people.

 With Matt Karush, he was awarded $150, 000 from the NEH for Hearing the Americas, a website that annotates and explores the first two decade of recorded music in the New World